Casino. May 1, 2004 By Virginia Smith , FOB. (* Friend of Blogfinger.)

 Every once in a while I will post a guest photographer segment which might be about a famous artist or just someone who sends us an image.
 Or, as in this case, it could just be a photographer whose work I stumbled upon.
 I don’t know William Meyers personally, but I saw one of his images (above) recently and I saved a copy for this post.
 I can’t even recall where I saw it, but his work has been exhibited and published extensively.

 William Meyers was born in 1938, and perusal of his web site indicates that he shoots mostly black and white, and mostly in New York City.
 His themes include NYC lifestyles, music subjects, and Jewish life here and in Israel.
-He seems to like music and his photos seem to like women.
-In that sense he is like one of his heroes Garry Winogrand, a pioneer of street photography.
+He seems to like music, and his photos seem to like women.
+He seems to be like one of his heroes Garry Winogrand, a pioneer of street photography.

-Meyers has been a photography writer for the Wall Street Journal as well as a successful photographer.
+Meyers has been a photography writer for the Wall Street Journal as well as a successful photographic artist.

 I am drawn to some of his work because his sensibility seems to be similar to my own.
 In 2015 he published a book of images from the outer boroughs of New York.
 Those black and white photos are all made with film, and all his photos are silver gelatin darkroom prints.
 Myers does not do digital.